Sunday 25 February 2018 at 8:30pm

-In a perfect match of different cultures, the four-time Breakdance World Champions Flying Steps turn the classical music world upside down.
-This one of a kind innovative adaptation of JS Bach's "well-tempered clavier", breaks down the barrier between high and urban culture.
-Step by step, with piano, harpsichord, electronic beats, head spins, power moves and a love story of its own, Flying steps breaks the law of gravity and overcomes the borders of imagination.Book NowTicket prices: $90, $60, $40
+In a perfect match of different cultures, the four time Breakdance World Champions Flying Steps turns the classical music world upside down.
+This one of a kind innovative adaptation of JS Bach’s “well-tempered clavier”, breaks down the barriers between high and urban culture.
+Step by step, with piano, harpsichord, electronic beats, head spins, power moves and a love story of its own, Flying Steps breaks the law of gravity and overcomes the borders of imagination.Book NowTicket prices: 90 LBP, 60 LBP, 40 LBP

 Bach and breakdance don’t go well together?
 The four-time breakdance world champion Flying Steps and renowned opera director Christoph Hagel prove that breakdancing and classical music are the perfect match – with their fascinating musical performance, Red Bull Flying Bach.

 This one of a kind, innovative adaptation of Johannes Sebastian Bach’s “Well-Tempered Clavier” breaks down the barriers between high and urban culture.
 Note by note.
 Step by step.
 With piano, harpsichord and electronic beats.
 With head spins, power moves and freezes.
 And with a love story of its own.
 In 70 minutes.